-We tend to rave about winter jackpots in Arizona, but one of the marquee team ropings in all of America happens annually in sunny north Florida.
+We tend to rave about winter jackpots in Arizona, but one of the marquee team ropings in all of America happens annually in sunny north Florida in 2021.

 Now in its 16th year, the National Team Roping League (NTRL) Finals is coming off a 2020 in which it drew some 2,500 teams and paid out a half-million dollars in cash, plus well over $100,000 in prizes.
 A shoot-out guarantees $14,000 for first place but usually pays closer to $20,000, plus saddles, buckles and jackets.
 It’s the WSTR Finale of the Atlantic seaboard; the BFI Week of the Southeast.

 Here’s the thing—anybody in the country can show up and rope at the NTRL Finals Jan.
 27-31, 2021.
 Yes, there are NTRL qualifiers that award shoot-outs to the finals.
 However, when you pull up in Jacksonville and unload your horses, you automatically get three shoot-outs to use in any roping.
 Plus, only one person needs to have a shoot-out, so you can pick up anybody else.
 And it gets better.
 Jacksonville allows you to draw into any roping all week—even the shoot-outs.
 As long as you have a Global card, you’re in.

 “The entry fees are a little less than other big ropings, so a guy can go enter up and enjoy the whole week rather than worrying about spending too much,” says Jeff Hartfield.
 “The payouts are great.
 But the warmth the ropers have with each other and the JX2 staff sets it apart from anything else that happens in this country.”